 - If you feel like FALA is the place for your student, please proceed to the link below to fill out the application!
-You will be notified within several days whether there is room in your student’s grade.

 As a public charter school, FALA carefully follows state laws regarding enrollment (A.R.S.
 15-184).
 When the number of applicants for a given grade level exceeds the available spaces, state law calls for a lottery to determine which applicants will be selected.
 State charter school law grants preference to siblings of current students, and allows charter schools to grant preference to children of staff members and governing board members.